Campervanning in Switzerland: Your Ultimate Guide

 The first Swiss town we stopped at in Switzerland, arriving from Austria, was the high-altitude border town of Samnaun.

-It was an 11km detour off the main route and involved many winding roads.
-Not a particularly pleasant experience in a large motorhome.
-Nonetheless, we arrived not too frazzled, found a parking space and went for a stroll.
+It was an 11-km detour off the main route and involved many winding roads—not a particularly pleasant experience in a large motorhome.
+Nonetheless, we arrived not too frazzled, found a parking space, and went for a stroll.

-At that time, there wasn’t any direct road access via Switzerland and the town relied on goods from Austria.
+At that time, there wasn’t any direct road access via Switzerland, and the town relied on goods from Austria.
 The cost of setting up a customs office would have outweighed the taxes paid, so it was decreed a customs-free zone and remains so today.

 In winter, Samnaun is one of the largest ski areas in the eastern Alps.
 In summer, it is the starting place for bike tours and numerous hiking routes.
-The area has over 250km of marked hiking trails and several themed trails, such as the Fairy-tale Trail, Sayings and Quotes trail, Mountain Forest Trail and a Plant trail.
+The area has over 250km of marked hiking trails and several themed trails, such as the Fairy-tale Trail, Sayings and Quotes Trail, Mountain Forest Trail, and a Plant Trail.

 If you are a fan of cheese, take a visit to the local Samnaun dairy with fresh products made on-site from the milk of the valley’s cows.